-We have prepared a summary booklet for all patients planning on radical prostatectomy.
+We have prepared a summary for all patients planning on radical prostatectomy.
 This comprehensive review covers all expectations of:

 - Preparing for surgery